zencoder/gokay/README.md

 	}
     ```

-1. Write a struct that implements the `Validater` interface
+1. Write a struct that implements the `Generater` interface

     ```go
-    type Validater interface {
+	// Generater defines the behavior of types that generate validation code type Generater interface {
-		GenerateValidationCode(reflect.Type, reflect.StructField, []string) (string, error)
+		Generate(reflect.Type, reflect.StructField, []string) (string, error)
-		GetName() string
+		Name() string
 	}
 	```
-   - GetName returns the string that will be used as a validation tag
+   - Name returns the string that will be used as a validation tag

 1. GenerateValidationCode should generate a block will leverage the function defined in step 1.
 This block will be inserted into the generated `Validate` function.
 GenerateValidationCode output example: